Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

-In this subsection we construct an explicit ``cover'' of a the model polystable formal scheme such that on the adic generic fiber it become a pro-finite \'etale cover by an affinoid perfectoid.
-The case $\X=\bf{G}_m^n$ was done in \cite{BMS1} and the case of a semi-stable model\footnote{With some extra mild assumptions.} was done in \cite[\textsection 3]{Ces}.
+In this subsection we construct an explicit ``cover'' of the model polystable formal scheme such that on the generic fiber it becomes a pro-finite \'etale cover by an affinoid perfectoid space.
+The case $\X=\bf{G}_m^d$ was done in \cite{Sch1} and the case of a semi-stable model\footnote{With some extra mild assumptions.} was done in \cite[\textsection 3]{Ces}.
 The main difference between our approach and the approach in \cite[\textsection 3]{Ces} is that we write some formulas in a more canonical way.
 It will both later simply the proofs and the notation.

 For the rest of the subsection, we fix a ring

 and define rings